phpanhey/GoClimaWear/README.md

 # GoClimaWear

-GoClimaWear is a simple Go application that helps you decide what clothes to wear based on the current temperature and humidity for private family purposes.
+GoClimaWear is a simple Go application that helps you decide what clothes to wear based on the current temperature and humidity for private family purposes (very handy with a ssh shortcut automation on your phone).
 Content from other projects can be piped.

 ## Project Description